Swing Trading Signals

 What Is a Trailing Stop?

-A trailing stop functions as a stop loss order, but instead of staying at a fixed point, it moves with the price as long as the price is moving in a favorable direction.
-To understand how the trailing stop works, we need to understand how a trade is closed and how the stop loss order works.
+A trailing stop functions as a stop loss order in the stock market, but instead of staying at a fixed point, it moves with the price trend as long as the trend is favorable.
+To understand how the trailing stop works, we need to understand how a trade is closed and how the stop loss orders work in achieving the target.

 Closing a trade requires an equal but opposite order.
-In other words, to close a long position, the trader must place an equal sell order in the market.
+In addition, traders may choose to use stop loss orders or trailing stop loss to automatically close their positions if the market moves against them.
+Alternatively, they can use stop limit orders or trailing stop limit to set specific price levels at which their positions will be closed.
+To close a long position, the trader must place an equal sell order in the market.

 The Stop Order and Its Placement

-Now, you can see that a stop loss order can be either a buy stop order or a sell stop order, depending on the direction of trade.
-In other words, for a trader who is in a long position, the stop loss order will be a sell stop order (to sell back the security when the price reaches the stop price).
-On the other hand, the stop loss order for a short position will be a buy stop order (to buy back the security when price reaches the stop price).
-In the image below we demonstrate how this works when using plain stop losses (non-trailing)
+Now, you can see that a stop loss order can be either a buy stop order or a sell stop order, depending on the direction of trade in the stock market.
+In other words, for a trader who is in a long position, the stop loss order will be a sell stop order (to sell back the security when the price reaches the stop price) to avoid losses.
+On the other hand, the stop loss order for a short position will be a buy stop order (to buy back the security when price reaches the stop price) to minimize risks.
+It is important to note that stop loss orders should be aligned with your subscriptions and term trend viewpoints to ensure profitability.
+In the image below we demonstrate how this works when using plain stop losses (non-trailing).

 Getting to the Trailing Stop

-Bringing this to trailing stop, a trailing stop works like a regular stop loss order in that it closes the trade when there is a significant adverse price movement.
-However, a trailing stop has the characteristic feature of being able to automatically move with the price when the price is moving in the direction of the trade.
+Bringing this to stock trailing stop, a trailing stop works like a regular stop loss order in that it closes the position when there is a significant adverse price movement.
+However, a trailing stop has the characteristic feature of being able to automatically move with the price trend when the price is moving in the direction of the trade.
+This is particularly useful for subscribers who want to manage their trades more efficiently.

-So in a long trade, the trailing stop moves upwards, at a certain distance below the price, when the price is going up.
+So in a long stock trade position, the trailing stop moves upwards with the trend, at a certain distance below the price, when the price is going up.
 This distance can be calculated in a number of ways, and is something we are going to have a closer look at soon!
 For example, you could use a moving average, ATR, or just set the trailing stop loss level at a certain dollar amount from the last close.
+Don’t forget to subscribe to our newsletter for more trading tips and strategies!

 Depending on the type of trailing stop you use, the trailing stop doesn’t have to move when the price is moving against the direction of the trade.
 For instance, if you use a fixed percentage trailing stop, meaning that you calculate the distance to the stop loss like a percentage away from the highest close ( if in a long trade), then this will be the case.
 Then the stop level will move up with the price, but not change when the price moves against you.
 This type of trailing stops, and many more, will be covered in greater detail in a moment!

-On the other hand, trailing stops like moving averages will continuously adjust themselves, also when the market moves against you.
+On the other hand, trailing stops like moving averages will continuously adjust themselves, also when the stock price moves against you.
+This is especially important for subscribers of fidelity who need to keep track of the last price to make informed decisions.

-Before we go on to how we best use a trailing stop loss, let’s have a look at some of the benefits of using them!
+Before we go on to how we best use a trailing stop loss in the stock market, let’s have a look at some of the benefits of using them!
+Trailing stop loss subscriptions can help you stay up-to-date with the last price movements of your fidelity investments.

 The Benefits of Trailing Stop Losses

-A trailing stop can be of great benefit to a trader when it is used in the right way.
+A trailing stop can be of great benefit to a stock trader when it is used in the right way.
 It can be a useful risk management and trade management tool, helping a trader to control losses and secure profits.
-The following are some of the common benefits of using a trailing stop.
+Fidelity subscribers can take advantage of this feature and receive email notifications when their trailing stops are triggered.

 1. Managing risks

-Being like a stop loss, a trailing stop can be used to prevent huge losses when trading.
-Even though it may be placed at any time after a trade has been placed, a trader can place a trailing stop at the same time he places a trade, so the trailing stop can start protecting the trade from the very beginning.
+Being like a stop loss, a trailing stop can be used to prevent huge losses when trading stock.
+Even though it may be placed at any time after a trade has been placed, a trader can place a trailing stop at the same time he places a trade with Fidelity, so the trailing stop can start protecting the trade from the very beginning.
+The trailing stop will automatically adjust to changes in the market price, making it a useful tool for those with subscriptions to real-time market data.

-This way, it can help limit losses if the trade does not move in the trader’s favor.
+This way, it can help limit stock losses if the trade does not move in the trader’s favor.
 In this situation, the trailing stop starts trailing from a negative profit.
 As the price moves in the trader’s favor, the trailing moves closer to the entry-level (breakeven level), reducing the size of the potential loss if price moves adversely.
+If you have any questions, please email fidelity with your last name included.

-Let’s visualize this to make it easier to understand.
-In the image below, you see how we entered a trade with our trailing stop loss in place.
-If the trailing stop had been hit before the market had advanced in our direction, then we would have incurred a loss.
+Let’s visualize this to make it easier to understand the stock market.
+In the email below, you see how we entered a trade with our trailing stop loss in place.
+If the trailing stop had been hit before the market had advanced in our direction, then we would have incurred a loss with Fidelity.
+The characters in the market can be unpredictable, so it’s important to have a solid strategy in place.

 2. Protecting Profit

-Some traders only use a trailing stop when the price has been moving favorably and the trade is already in profit.
+Some stock traders at Fidelity only use a trailing stop when the price has been moving favorably and the trade is already in profit.
 Before then, they use a fixed stop loss order to limit the downside risk.
 In this case, the trailing stop helps to protect the realized profits and prevent an already profitable trade from ending in a loss if the price changes direction without reaching the intended profit target.
-Like in the image below:
+They may also receive an email notification when their trailing stop is triggered.

-If a trade is left with just the fixed stop loss and the stop loss doesn’t move to a level where it can protect realized profits, the trade will be automatically closed when the price gets to the stop loss level, and the trader will end up with a loss, despite the initial profits.
+If a stock trade is left with just the fixed stop loss and the stop loss doesn’t move to a level where it can protect realized profits, the fidelity trader will receive an email notification before the trade is automatically closed when the price gets to the stop loss level.
+The trader will end up with a loss, despite the initial profits.
 That is, of course, if the exit condition is not met before!

 For example, say a trader buys a stock at $75 and sets a stop loss order at $70 and a profit target at $85.
 Assuming the price moves up to $84.3, couldn’t get to the target, and drops to $68, the trade would have been stopped out at $70 with a loss — even though it had gained over 90% of the intended profit.

-But if the trader was using a trailing stop, say trailing at $3 away from the current price, the trailing stop would have been at $81.3 when the price reversed.
+But if the stock trader at Fidelity was using a trailing stop, say trailing at $3 away from the current price, the trailing stop would have been at $81.3 when the price reversed.
 So he would have locked-in $6.3 profit, rather than ending up with a loss.
+The trader could have received an email notification when the price hit the trailing stop of $81.3, allowing him to make a quick decision in just a few characters.

 3. Letting Winners Run

-One of the main benefits of a trailing stop is that it helps a trader to ride the winners.
+One of the main benefits of a trailing stop is that it helps a stock trader, like those using Fidelity, to ride the winners by adjusting the stop loss based on the market price.
 In trading, one of the most popular maxims is, “Cut the losses and let the winners run.”
-A trader, who is using a trend-following strategy, can afford to ride the trend with the help of a trailing stop.
+A trader, who is using a trend-following strategy, can afford to ride the trend with the help of a trailing stop that adjusts based on market price.

-For such runner trades, the trader doesn’t have a profit target, and the upside is potentially ‘unlimited’.
+For such stock runner trades, the trader doesn’t have a profit target, and the upside is potentially ‘unlimited’.
 With a trailing stop, the trader can automatically lock-in the gained profits while he aims to milk the trend for as long as it lasts.
+The loss level can be set at a market price, ensuring fidelity to the strategy.

 4. Flexibility in Managing Trades

-A major advantage of a trailing stop is the flexibility it affords a trader in managing a trade.
+A major advantage of a trailing stop for stock traders is the flexibility it affords in managing a trade.
 It automatically tracks the security’s price direction, so the trader does not need to manually reset the stop loss order when the trade is moving in his favor.
-Once the trader put in his preferred settings, the script implements the instructions without the trader’s presence.
+Once the trader sets up their preferred settings, the script implements the instructions without the trader’s presence.
+This feature is particularly useful for Fidelity clients who want to manage their trades remotely and receive alerts via email.
+Additionally, trailing stops can be customized with specific characters to differentiate them from other types of orders.

 With a trailing stop, trade management might become easier, and the trader doesn’t need to keep monitoring all the time.
 Moreover, it helps to remove emotions from the trade management decisions, so beginner traders who do not have enough discipline can use it to practice a hands-off approach to trading.
 In fact, it’s reminiscent of algorithmic trading, in that respect!